MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 * 3 frames allows our agent to approximate Mario’s velocity and acceleration.
 The velocity distinguishes between rising and falling sprites.
 The acceleration might be helpful determining whether it can jump over obstacles.
 * The OpenAI paper stacked 4 frames with 3 frame gaps.
 We use a 3-stack to help visualize the state: Each greyscale frame can be assigned to the Red, Green, or Blue color channel.
 It didn't seem to decrease network performance.

-After the state is created, it is **Normalized**.
-The state represents pixels as grayscale values in the range [0,255].
-The normalized state is instead centered around 0 and divided by the `std`([**Standard Deviation**](https://en.wikipedia.org/wiki/Standard_deviation)).
+After the state is created, it is **Normalized** by subtracting the **mean state** and dividing by the **mean std**([**Standard Deviation**](https://en.wikipedia.org/wiki/Standard_deviation)).
 This gives better results than another common way of normalizing pixels: Subtracting by 127.5 and dividing by 255.

-Mean and std are calculated over 10,000 random moves at the beginning of level 1-1.
+The mean state and mean std are calculated from the collected states from making 10,000 random moves at the beginning of the level.
 Each pixel in the state has its own mean, but the standard deviation is averaged to produce a single number.
+Here are a few images showing what mean states looks like [TODO]().

 ### Surprisal vs Reward